uspki/policies/certificate-policy.md

 ### 3.1.1 Types of names
 This policy restricts the subject names of CAs.
 CAs that issue certificates under this policy shall have distinguished names using geo-political names consisting of country, organization, and common name.
 Organization units may only be used with approval by the FPKIPA.

-End-entity certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.
+End-entity certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7 and the certificate profiles.

 ### 3.1.2 Need for names to be meaningful
 End-entity certificates issued under this policy shall have a common name that is one of the domain names validated in accordance with Section 3.2.2.4.

 ### 3.1.3 Anonymity or pseudonymity of subscribers
-Subscribers are not identified in Domain Validation certificates.
+Subscribers are not identified in Domain Validation TLS Server Authentication certificates.
 Only the country (US) and domain name is included in the subject information.

-Subscribers are partially identified in Organizational Validation certificates.
+Subscribers are partially identified in Organization Validation TLS Server Authentication certificates.
 The organization and location of the U.S. Government are included in the subject information.
-All Organizational Validation certificates only include an organization of U.S. Government and no additional organizational unit information.
+All Organization Validation TLS Server Authentication certificates only include an organization of U.S. Government and no additional organizational unit information.

 Relying parties should consider certificates to be issued by the U.S. Government for U.S. Government assets and all Subscribers to be affiliated with the U.S. Government.